 Japanese society has become largely urban, with almost 95% of the population living in cities.
 There are 30 Japanese cities of about 500,000 inhabitants, which is remarkable in terms of surface for such a small country.
 As a comparison, the area of the United States is 25 times the area of Japan.
 But the U.S. have “only” 35 cities of about 500,000 inhabitants.
-Obviously, that explains why Japanese cities feature a high population density and most people live in small places there.
-Regardless, those cities all have many assets.
-Specific assets.
-And common features such as convenient public transportation systems and a general sense of safety, among others.
+That explains why Japanese cities feature a high population density and most people live in small places.

 As we have schools in various places in Japan, here is an overview of the main Japanese cities, and what makes each of them special.